Should I Ask For a DOT Inspection?

 • Costs

 DOT inspections are not free, and self-requested inspections mean an additional expense.
-Therefore, it's important to weigh the potential safety benefits against the cost.
+Therefore, weighing the potential safety benefits against the cost is important.

 • Time